Writer, Health Activist, Entrepreneur

 Above and beneath all else, I’m a writer.

-I’m a regular contributor to publications and media articles about travel, life in academia, mental health, entrepreneurship, multiculturalism, life balance, reproductive health, chronic pain, and gender bias in medicine.
+I regularly contribute to media coverage about reproductive health, chronic pain, life in academia, mental health, entrepreneurship, multiculturalism, travel, life balance, and gender bias in medicine.
 I’ve taught writing to graduate students and bloggers.
-I’ve authored scientific publications about the brain’s ability to juggle languages and have given more presentations than I can count.
-I am a freelance copywriter, editor and translator offering consulting and writing services to academics and companies eager to change the world with their message.
+I’ve authored scientific publications about the brain’s ability to juggle languages and have given more talks than I can count.
+My not-so-9-to-5-job is working as a freelance copywriter, editor and translator who offers consulting and writing services to academics and companies eager to change the world with their message.

 Other Projects